numpy/numpy/doc/source/reference/arrays.promotion.rst

   >> np.int16(1) + 1.0
   np.float64(2.0)

-However, these rules can also lead to surprising behaviors when working with low precision dtypes.
+However, these rules can also lead to surprising behavior when working with low precision dtypes.

 First, since the Python value is converted to a NumPy one before the operation